ThatRedox/ChunkyClPlugin/README.md

 # ChunkyCL

-ChunkyCL is a plugin to the Minecraft Pathtracer [Chunky](https://github.com/chunky-dev/chunky) which harnesses the power of the GPU with OpenCL 1.2+ to accelerate rendering.
+ChunkyCL is a plugin to the Minecraft Path-tracer [Chunky](https://github.com/chunky-dev/chunky) which harnesses the power of the GPU with OpenCL 1.2+ to accelerate rendering.
 It is currently a work in progress and does not support many features such as non-cube blocks and biome tinting.
 The core renderer itself is still under development so render results may change drastically between versions.